Randal Edward Sherborne Plunkett

 Randal Edward Sherborne Plunkett (15 November 1848 – 25 December 1883) was a British Conservative politician.

 He was the eldest son of Admiral Edward Plunkett, 16th Baron of Dunsany, and the Hon.
 Anne Constance, daughter of John Dutton, 2nd Baron Sherborne.
-Agricultural reformer and pioneer of the cooperative movement, Sir Horace Plunkett, was his younger brother.
+The agricultural reformer and pioneer of the cooperative movement, Sir Horace Plunkett, was his younger brother.

 Plunkett was elected Member of Parliament for Gloucestershire West in 1874, a seat he held until 1880.

-Plunkett died unmarried at Madeira in December 1883, aged 35, predeceasing his father by six years.
+Plunkett died unmarried in Madeira in December 1883, aged 35, predeceasing his father by six years.
 His younger brother John later succeeded in the barony.